 The help began with that gift card, but the support and resources from WWP that followed allowed Jessica to better understand herself and her struggles.
 She realized that an unreported sexual assault she endured in the Air Force was affecting her daily life, as were the memories of her two deployments to the Middle East.

 “When I was deployed, I had to look for bombs underneath my car every time I went out,” says Jessica.
 “When you combine that with being sexually assaulted and hypervigilant around men, it was an intense combination and was making my quality of life terrible.
 But I didn’t know it because I didn’t talk about it.
 When you don’t talk about something, and you ignore it and bury it, you have no idea how much it is actually running your life.”

-“That was the first time I heard other stories of women who were sexually assaulted and didn’t get help,” she says.
+Once she began attending WWP events, Jessica felt more comfortable talking about what was wrong.
+Her first event was a Dirt Girl Mud Run where she met other women whose stories of military sexual trauma were like hers.
+“That was the first time I heard other stories of women who were sexually assaulted and didn’t get help,” says Jessica.
 “I wasn’t alone.”